NorfairKing/opt-env-conf/README.md

 | Fish completion                      | ✔️              | ✔️                      | ✖️          | ✖️             |
 | Static settings check                | ✔️              | ✖️                      | ✖️          | ✖️             |

+## Parsers and Interpreters

+The essence of `opt-env-conf` is the concept of a *Parser*.
+Parsers are a tree of settings that can be interpreted in different ways.
+Currently, the following interpreters are provided:

+* Parse the settings
+* Lint the parser for common issues at runtime that were inconvenient to catch at the type level.
+* Run a settings check (possibly with limited capabilities)
+* Generate documentation, including a man page, a `--help` page, and documentation for each command recursively as well.
+* Generate shell completions for Bash, Zsh, and Fish
+* Generate a NixOS Option type

 ## Example